 According to the 2025 Microsoft Vulnerabilities Report, a record-breaking 1,360 security vulnerabilities were experienced across its products, up 11% from the previous reported high in 2022.
 While the overall number of critical vulnerabilities is declining, the focus is shifting towards identity protection due to the prevalence of remote code execution (RCE) and elevation of privilege (EoP) vulnerabilities, which are primary targets for attackers.

-Your tenant will be breached.
+At the end of the day, your Microsoft 365 tenant will be breached.
 Cyber resilience techniques for Microsoft help you withstand attacks and recover more quickly.

 NIST defines cyber resilience as: